 - Name of the insurance company and policy number

 - Description and locations of operation

 Certificates to Other Parties

 University groups using non-University facilities are often required to furnish a certificate of insurance evidencing the existence of insurance coverage by the University.
-To request a certificate of insurance, complete the Certificate of Insurance Request Form (PDF) and send it to the Office of Risk Management, Pam Bowers.
+To request a certificate of insurance, complete the Cerificate of Insurance form and send it to the Office of Risk Management, Lura Clapper.
 Be sure your information includes the name and address of the party requesting it, the purpose of Wright State University's use, and the dates for which coverage is required.

 Certificates from Other Parties

 When others are contractually required to provide the University with a certificate of insurance, a copy of the certificate should be sent to the relevant department and to the Office of Risk Management.

 A Memorandum of Insurance (MOI) provides information about a company's insurance program.
 This information includes policy numbers, limits, and insurance companies.
 The MOI has no signature and the certificate holder's name is not shown.
 Also, the MOI does not have the standard cancellation wording that is contained on a Certificate of Insurance.
 Marsh, Wright State's insurance broker, makes additional information and a printable MOI available from their website.
 To view and/or print visit the Marsh website.

 Automobile Claims Reporting

 - Incidents or claims involving university owned, leased, loaned, or rented vehicles are to be reported to the employee's supervisor and the Office of Risk Management, Lura Clapper, (937) 775-3908.